How to Stop Racing Thoughts at Night: An Evidence-Based Guide to Turning Off Your Brain

 The mental chatter begins.
 You replay a slightly awkward conversation from three years ago.
 You suddenly remember an email you forgot to send.
 You start worrying about your finances, the future, and finally, you start worrying about the fact that you aren't sleeping.

-If you constantly find yourself thinking, "I can't turn off my brain to sleep," you are experiencing sleep onset insomnia triggered by cognitive hyperarousal.
-Simply put: your mind is racing, and anxiety is keeping you awake.
+If you constantly find yourself thinking, "I can't turn off my brain to sleep," you may be dealing with a form of bedtime hyperarousal.
+Simply put: your mind is racing, and worry is keeping you awake.

 The Science: Why is My Brain So Active at Night?